cbourke/ComputerScienceI/honors/documents/syllabus.md

 The key differences between the honors section and the main section
 include:

-TODO

--  We do not use zyBooks (an online interactive textbook with graded readings).
+-  We do *not* use zyBooks (an online interactive textbook with graded readings).
 Instead, you will be expected to keep up with recommended reading as necessary to learn/reinforce the material on your own.
 The recommended reading for this course